-For The First Time In Almost A Century, A Family Reunion Interrupted By A Pandemic
+For The 1st Time In Almost A Century, A Family Reunion Interrupted — By A Pandemic

 "The Quander family is a very old and extended family," Quander told Argrett.
 "When George Washington died, he provided in his will for the freedom of his enslaved people.
 And one of those people was Nancy Carter, and she married Charles Quander.
 So this is how it gets started."

-"Your great grandmother, Gladys Quander Tansil, was one of those griots who was a keeper of the story," he said.
+"Your great-grandmother, Gladys Quander Tansil, was one of those griots who was a keeper of the story," he said.
 "Her interest was sparked as a child because she went to her first reunion in 1930."

 But recently, Quander has been bothered by what he sees as a lack of sustained interest from some younger members of the family.
-He hopes Argrett can help continue the family tradition of gathering together and preserving their history.
+He hopes Argrett can help continue the family tradition of gathering and preserving their history.

 "One thing that I would pass on to you is that you are the keeper of the stories," he told her.